attrung/mlchain-public-travisci-test/docs/workflow/parallel.md

 ## Tutorial

+(Optional) For a finished tutorial for reference, find it here: https://github.com/trungATtechainer/MLChain-Full-Tutorial

 Let's use our <b> get_num() </b> function from [client.py](../Client/general.md) for this task.
 After creating a new file, called <b> parallel.py</b> in the same directory, we import the important libraries.